StarPlayrX/bigmac/README.md

 <b>A Legacy WiFi Patch</b> will be added to Big Mac in the next release.

 <b>Old AMD Cards</b> Users with older AMD cards are having trouble getting any type of USB or macOS Installer to work.
-If you have an old AMD Card, you can use BigMac on a supported Mac, run through the same steps and you would normally to an External USB.
-After the instnall ignore permissions on the volume, then clone it back to your system using Carbon Copy Cloner or ASR.
-The post patcher will install mousSSE.
+If you have an old AMD Card, you try the BMO1.dmg for testing purposes.

 <b>One More Thing</b> A Big Mac is better than a New Mac.
 Please donate.
 Thank you! https://www.paypal.com/donate?hosted_button_id=M3U48FLF87SXQ